Purpose of Position

 Serves as the central resource for the senior executive team concerning strategies which are patient-centered, efficient, effective, and support appropriate financial reimbursement.

-Ensures highly effective operations for departments that provide Access, Utilization Review, Care Coordination, Care Management Clinical Social Work, ABCC, and Central Staffing Resources by program development, process improvement, and coordination of processes across all functions.
+Ensures highly effective operations for department that provides Access, Utilization Review, Care Coordination, Care Management and Clinical Social Work process improvement, and coordination of processes across all functions.

 Creates data priorities and establishes dashboards for monitoring outcomes.